aaron-casper/fCMS/README.md

 sense anyway.
 I chose f for Femto: a unit prefix in the metric system denoting a factor of 10 to the −15

+To install, clone the files into your web 'root' (/var/www/)  the html directory and db subdirectory will replace /var/www/html and /var/www/html/db/ if they exist.

+post.py and post.txt by default should exist in /var/www/ as they look to ./html/db/ for the database.
+You can modify this if you like.

+Once installed, the default behavior is to load a page displaying further details about post.txt and post.py.